somashekar17/AWS_Projects/AWS_Project [ Host a website on Amazon S3]/README.md

-## Configure Static Website Hosting:
+## Configure Static Website Hosting 🌐 :

 - Click on your bucket name.
 - Go to the "Properties" tab.